longpractice/linux_kernel_index/mm/c.md

 }

 ```
 __alloc_pages_node attemps to ask for order of cachep->gfporder pages from the buddy allocator.
+It returns the first page on success.
 It eventually delegate the task to __alloc_pages_nodemask which is the "heart" of the zoned buddy allocator.
 If we could not get any pages from buddy allocator, we let slab_out_of_memory to do some dbg print(if not debug, do nothing) and return NULL.
 Then memcg_charge_slab will do nothing unless we have CONFIG_MEMCG_KMEM.
 Then mod_lruvec_page_state will modify the some counter status stored in pglist_data->vm_state and the vm_node_state.